IHEC/integrative_analysis_chip/encode-wrapper/readme.md

 Run `python chip.py -get` to get IHEC ChIP test data for MCF10A cell line.

-## Running on cluster
+## Running on cluster (Compute Canada included)

-For running on cluster with a SLURM or PBS etc see [this section](https://github.com/IHEC/integrative_analysis_chip/blob/dev-organize-output/encode-wrapper/readme.md#running-on-cluster-1)
+For running on cluster with scheduler like SLURM or PBS, and Compute Canada details see [this section](https://github.com/IHEC/integrative_analysis_chip/blob/dev-organize-output/encode-wrapper/readme.md#running-on-cluster-1).

 ## Memory requirements